Rational motivic path spaces and Kim's relative unipotent section conjecture: h-Cotorsors and factorization of Kim's cutter

 \begin{sthm}[Factorization of Kim's cutter] Suppose $Z$ is an open integer scheme and $X$ a smooth affine curve over $Z$ with \'etale divisor at infinity.
-Then in terms of the diagram of segment \ref{diabig}, we have a sequence of inclusions
+Then in terms of the diagram of segment \ref{diabig}, with modifications as specified in segment \ref{genc}, we have a sequence of inclusions

-If $X$ is mixed Tate, we may replace ``$p$-adic \'etale homotopy'' by ``motivic homotopy''. \end{sthm}
+Moreover, if $X$ is mixed Tate, we may replace ``$p$-adic \'etale homotopy'' by ``motivic homotopy'' (replace $l_{3,\et}$ by $l_{3}$) and we may replace the ``Kim locus'' by it's motivic version; together with the respective \'etale versions above, these form a lattice of inclusions like so (we drop the repeating symbols ``$\left(\prod_{\pP|p} X(Z_\pP)\right)$'' to save space):

-\segment{}{} We note that although the crystalline condition on Galois-representations plays a key role in the computability of the locus $X(Z_p)_{\mbox{Kim}}$, it is not needed for the definition.